ultraleap/UnrealPlugin/Documentation/Documentation.md

 * Note the pawn starts with the metahuman hidden, you have to select one of the **calibrate height** options from the hand menu to show it.

 ## Walking animations
 A place holder is left in the template anim graph to add idle to walking animation blendspace 2D.
-See the example project for more information.
-The example project uses retargeted animations from the default UE4 mannequin.

 ## FAQs